perfettiful/3601-S16-lab3_angular/LABTASKS.md

 ##### Stop the server by pressing Ctrl-C in the terminal, type "grunt test" to run tests.
 Where are the tests located?
 > The tests are located in two places, clientJavascript.spec.js and main.controller.spec.js with a total of 8 tests

 ## Part #2: modifying the project.

 - Set up Travis CI and add the build status icon to your project's README.
   - This should have been done as part of the setup.

+>Passing build can be found [here](https://travis-ci.org/perfettiful/3601-S16-lab3_angular)

 - Currently clicking on "kittens" returns the "page under construction" message.
 Using the view about.html as a sample, add a page that has a navigation bar.
 Add an image of your choice to the page (be aware of copyright rules) and a div that describes the image.

 - Explore bootstrap by changing formatting of the page (for instance, position of the image and text).
 It doesn't have to look "nice", just different from what it currently is.

 ## Part #3: components, controllers, and modules, oh my!

 >Protip: You can blame Jacob for the cheesy part name.

 - Your first task here is to create a new Angular module that acts as a container for Angular component controllers.
 To do this, look at javascript/app.js.
 Similar to `stdControllers`, create a module named `stdComponents`, and inject that into the `mainApp` module.

 - Now that we have an Angular module for containing Angular controllers of components, we want to add the controller for our Angular component to the new module.
 As such, go to `navbar.controller.js` and change the module it is a part of to the new `stdComponents` module.

 - Boom!
 You're done making your own module.
 To make sure Angular is still working, serve the application (using Grunt), and make sure you can still use the navbar on the index.html and about.html pages.

 - Now, we are going to go a bit more in depth into this.
 Using navbar as an example, we want you to make another component.
 This component will be a `footer` that you will add to your index.html and about.html pages.

 - To do this, you need to create: `footer.controller.js`, `footer.html`.

 >Protip: Make sure these are added to Git before you commit!